The Abyss: Accolades

 Many other film organizations, such as the Academy of Science Fiction, Fantasy & Horror Films, and the American Society of Cinematographers, also nominated The Abyss.
 The film ended up winning a total of three other awards from these organizations.

 Soundtrack

-The soundtrack to The Abyss was written by Alan Silvestri and released by Varèse Sarabande on August 22, 1989.
-In 2014, they issued a limited-edition (3,000 copies), two-disc album featuring the complete score minus the end credits medley, which is absent from both releases.
+The soundtrack to The Abyss was composed by Alan Silvestri and released by Varèse Sarabande on August 22, 1989.
+In 2014, they issued a limited-edition (3,000 copies), two-disc album featuring the complete score minus the end credits medley, which is absent from both releases, and has a 113 minute-running time.
+Considered to be one of Silvestri's most accomplished 1980s works, the music score is a mixture of orchestral and electronic music which combines dark, ethereal ambient sounds with a wave of intense, militaristic action sequences, before it climaxes with some of the most orchestral, sweeping choral music.
+The score features light harps, chimes, string sustains, electronic textures, continuous drums, pulsating brass clusters, percussive rumbling and rhythmic interjections from xylophones.